 - Katie Partin, PhD, is the Director in the Office of Institutional Effectiveness (IE).
 Katie is responsible for national survey and learning assessment administration for the university, as well as survey administration related to job placement and educational plans.
 Additionally, she assists offices across campus with survey design, student learning outcome (SLO) development, and statistical analyses.
 Prior to IE, Katie has worked in various areas of higher education, to include student activities, transfer services, financial aid, and first year programming.
 Katie is an alumnae of UofL with both an MEd and PhD in Counseling and Personnel Services (specializing in College Student Personnel).
 Katie is also an adjunct professor in the College Student Personnel and the Higher Education Administration graduate programs in the College of Education and Human Development at UofL.

-Brit Thompson, M.A., Program Coordinator Senior
+Theo Barthes, M.A., Program Coordinator Senior